tock/tock/boards/litex/arty/README.md

 By default, the LiteX SoC will feature an integrated BIOS in ROM, which acts as a bootloader.
-The Tock kernel binary can be loaded either using `litex_term.py` (available as `lxterm`) via serial, or using TFTP via Ethernet.
+The Tock kernel binary can be loaded either using `litex_term.py` (sometimes available as `lxterm`) via serial, or using TFTP via Ethernet.
 The uploaded image will be placed into the `main_ram` section and executed.

 ### Serial boot